openbuildxyz/eco/src/content/docs/guides/how-to-contribute.md

 Once you have created your own development branch based on the specified branch and correctly configured the development environment, you can officially start the task!

 It's not just about writing code; you also need to test as comprehensively and rigorously as possible before submitting.
-This is both a responsibility for the code you've written and a basic operation to reduce无效沟通 and improve collaboration efficiency.
+This is both a responsibility for the code you've written and a basic operation to reduce ineffective communication and improve collaboration efficiency.

 The code you write is public and will be seen by others; you wouldn't want to leave an impression of being irresponsible and unreliable, would you?